Jawaharlal Institute of Postgraduate Medical Education and Research: Other courses

 Four years professional course.
 Admissions are based on entrance exams.

 BSc (Medical Lab Technology) and BSc (Allied Medical Sciences - Cardiac Lab, Anesthesia, OT, Dialysis and Neuro-Technology courses) 3 year.
 Admissions are based on entrance exams.

 MSc (Medical Biochemistry and Medical Physiology).
 Admissions are based on entrance exams.

 Rankings

-JIPMER was ranked third among government medical colleges in India in 2022 by Outlook India and eighth among medical colleges in India by the National Institutional Ranking Framework (NIRF) in 2020.
+JIPMER is ranked second among medical universities in India in 2023 by The Week and was ranked third among government medical colleges in India in 2022 by Outlook India and > In the National Institutional Ranking Framework (NIRF) 2025, JIPMER was ranked 4th among medical colleges in India.